aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-markdown/_index.md

     // Call ConvertHTML() method to convert HTML to Markdown Converter.ConvertHTML("singl-line.html", new MarkdownSaveOptions(), Path.Combine(OutputDir, "convert-with-single-line.md"));
 {{< /highlight >}}

+### **Free App**

+You can convert HTML to Markdown with Aspose.HTML for .NET API in real time.
+First, load an HTML file from your local drive and then run the example.
+In this example, the save options are set by default.
+You will immediately receive the result of the HTML to Markdown conversion as a separate Markdown file.

+{{< html-converter HTML MD >}}
+using Aspose.Html;
+using Aspose.Html.Converters;
+using Aspose.Html.Saving;

+    using var document = new HTMLDocument(input.html);
+    var options = new MarkdownSaveOptions();
+    Converter.ConvertHTML(document, options, output.md);
+{{< /html-converter >}}

 ## **Save Options**
 The [MarkdownSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/markdownsaveoptions) has a number of properties that give you control over the conversion process.
 The most important option is [MarkdownSaveOptions.Features](https://apireference.aspose.com/html/net/aspose.html.saving/markdownsaveoptions/properties/features).
 This option allows you to enable/disable the conversion of the particular element.